*Page last updated April 21, 2021.

 Other important info:

 - MCO does not pay for this benefit.
-The benefit works as a “last-dollar scholarship,” or grant, through Eastern Gateway Community College, that is intended to fill the gap between any federal, state or employer education grants you receive and the cost of tuition, fees and e-books for certain online degree programs at Eastern Gateway Community College.
+The benefit works as a “last-dollar scholarship,” or grant, through EGCC and CSU, that is intended to fill the gap between any federal, state or employer education grants you receive and the cost of tuition, fees and e-books for certain online degree programs at EGCC and CSU.

-- Eastern Gateway Community College is a fully-accredited college.
+- EGCC and CSU are fully-accredited colleges.
 Any credits you earn are eligible for transfer.
 Any college you later transfer to will make a final determination as to whether they will accept the credits.

 - This benefit is available to dues-paying MCO members and their immediate families (spouse, children, step-children, grandchildren, and financial dependents).
 Under no circumstances will free tuition be extended to union drop outs or other non-members.